Simon Schwartzman: Political Science and social policy

 His doctoral dissertation, Regional cleavages and political patrimonialism in Brazil, dealt with the issues of social development and authoritarianism in Brazil in a comparative perspective, looking at the historical roots and current implications of political patrimonialism and authoritarianism.
-The work was published in Brazil in several editions as São Paulo e o Estado Nacional and later as Bases do Autoritarismo Brasileiro (Foundations of Authoritarianism in Brazil).
-The book is considered a reference in the literature on the characteristics of Brazil’s political system.
-In 2004 he published a book on Poverty, social exclusion and modernity, and in 2011 he coedited a book on The New Social Agenda” for Brazil and was engaged in a comparative study on development and democracy in India, South Africa and Brazil.
+The work was published in Brazil in several editions as São Paulo e o Estado Nacional' and later as Bases do Autoritarismo Brasileiro' (Foundations of Authoritarianism in Brazil).
+The book is considered a reference in the literature on the characteristics of Brazil's political system.
+In 2004 he published a book on poverty and social exclusion, and in 2011 he co-edited a book on The New Social Agenda for Brazil.
+He was also engaged in a comparative study on development and democracy in India, South Africa and Brazil.